opengeolab/CA_LCZ_exercise_docs/source/analysis.rst

    :scale: 80%

-* Create a second copy of the obtained raster layer and assign the same projected reference system of the LCZ map (*WGS84/UTM32N | EPSG:32632*) by following the procedure explained in the previous step.
+* Create a second copy of the raster layer to assign the same projected reference system of the LCZ map (*WGS84/UTM32N | EPSG:32632*) by following the procedure explained in the previous step.

 .. image:: /images/netcdf_processing_2.png
    :alt: text